Portfolio filters

 Example:

-1. After filtering by office buildings in Europe, click on a specific building.
+1. After filtering by Office buildings in Europe, click on a specific building.

 Using filters for reports